Local Firms Work Together to Tackle Pressing Industrial Water Challenges

 SG Enviro developed – and later patented – the nonthermal plasma nanobubble technology for industrial wastewater treatment.
 It utilises advanced oxidation processes (AOP) to remove most organic pollutants without introducing hazardous substances into the water.

 An important step in developing new technology is testing it in the real world to ensure that it is applicable.
-The ESG-EWTCOI call partnered SG Enviro with corrugated paper product manufacturer Trio Packaging for a collaborative pilot trial, speeding up SG Enviro’s go-to-market stage.
+The Enterprise SG-EWTCOI call partnered SG Enviro with corrugated paper product manufacturer Trio Packaging for a collaborative pilot trial, speeding up SG Enviro’s go-to-market stage.
 In the trial, the automated wastewater treatment system proved its ability to run on minimal manpower, and it achieved a consistent output of water quality in an energy-efficient manner.

 Trio Packaging also noted that co-innovating with SG Enviro gave them the opportunity to experiment with emerging water technologies such as a fully automated wastewater treatment process.